What Is Third Party Custody?

 There are a variety of reasons why someone other than a biological parent might petition the court for custody of a minor child.
 The biological parents might be deceased, in prison, addicted to drugs or alcohol, or homeless – or may have abandoned the child.
-In such instances where neither biological parent is available to exercise custody of the minor child, a friend or other family member might step forward to petition the court for custody of the child, so a to avoid having the child going into foster care.
-The case law describes the standard for seeking non-parental custody of a minor child as follows:
+In such instances where neither biological parent is available to exercise custody of the minor child, a friend or other family member might step forward to petition the court for custody of the child, so as to avoid having the child going into foster care.

 We also note that the third-party custody statutes place “a high threshold burden on a petitioner seeking non-parental custody.”
 To meet this heightened standard, a party seeking to interfere with a parent’s liberty interest in the custody of her children must show that the parent is either unfit or custody with the parent would result in actual detriment to the child’s growth and development.
 For the purposes of non-parental custody, our Supreme Court as stated, “A parent is unfit if he or she cannot meet a child’s basic needs.”

 However, later (even quite a lot later), if the biological father shows up again and wants to now undertake his responsibilities as the child’s parent, the court will explore ways to restore the biological father’s custody rights, so long as the father can persuasively demonstrate that he no longer is unfit and his having custody of the child no longer would result in an actual detriment to the child’s growth and development.
-So, persons seeking to obtain non-parental custody of a child should be mindful that, even if they are successful, their success might be only temporary.
+Persons seeking to obtain non-parental custody of a child should be mindful that, even if they are successful, their success might only be temporary.
 As experienced Family Law Attorneys, we can help you with this issue.